-A program exists that links some communities in

-Israel with ones of similar size and interests in the United States.
+A program exists that links some communities in Israel with those of similar size and interests in the United States.
 But it is modest in scope and needs enlargement.

 Lists should be prepared of doctors, lawyers, engineers and those of other occupations and interest categories so that people in both cities with common concerns can contact one another.
 There is an organization of American communities which has initiated sister city programs.
-This group would be helpful in developing the Israel project to its full potential.
+This group would be helpful in developing the Israel project.

-Hr.
-Special audiences
+C. Special Audiences